2018 Wagga Wagga state by-election: Candidate nominations

 The Nationals elected not to field a candidate, following considerable debate between the two Coalition partners.
 Although Wagga Wagga had been held by the Liberals without interruption since 1957, a number of Nationals believed Wagga Wagga was naturally a National seat.
 It is located within an area that has long been considered National heartland, and is mostly served by the safe federal National seat of Riverina.
+At the time, every state electorate held by the Coalition in regional and rural New South Wales (other than on the South Coast) was held by a National MP, the only exception being Albury (currently both Albury and Port Macquarie are held by the Liberal Party).